cwangjiang/Takens_protein/README.md

 ```

 ## 2_MI
-Move `h2t.mat` from 1_dMaps here, and use `MI.m` to compute mutual information. good delay time is where MI decays to 1/e.
+Move `h2t.mat` from 1_dMaps here, and use `MI.m` to compute mutual information.
+Good delay time is where MI decays to 1/e.
 ```bash
 >> MI
 ```